zhonghan721/tp/docs/UserGuide.md

 <box type="info" background-color="#fcf8e3" border-color="#fcf8ff" icon=":gear:">

 **Parameter(s):** Parameters are inputs that you can customise to your needs.
 They are typically preceded by a prefix.
-If you're unsure what a prefix is, you can refer to the [Command Format](#homeboss-s-command-format) section.
+If you're unsure what a prefix is, you can refer to the [HomeBoss Command Format](#homeboss-command-format) section.

 </box>